Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  - Time-limited: Days of use vs days since installed
  - Show credit for Upcounsel EULA, icons/fonts, and other third parties

+DEBUG manifest constant usage
+ Note that the PayPal sandbox is selected and localhost is selected for Able Strategies web service calls when in DEBUG mode.
+This is facilitated by the DEBUG_ constants in Configuration.cs.
+Thus it is important to have a second instance of VS up and running the web services on the same host when in DEBUG mode.
+It is also important to not test purchases (PayPal) in RELEASE mode or you will be attempting to spend real money.
+Unit tests must be run in DEBUG mode; refer to GetIsActivated for details.
+Also note that SuperUser mode is non-functional in RELEASE mode.

 Kludge to enable your system (via Able Licensing) for Super-User mode...
  Activation.Instance.SetDefaultDays(180, 366); // note1: not needed but shown for completeness
  Activation.Instance.LicenseCode = "MYNAME@99999"; // Name6 + @ + zip5 (plus compile/run in DEBUG mode) enables SuperUser mode